confidential-containers/guest-components/docs/ccv1_image_security_design.md

-After the matching is successful, the policy set under the corresponding scope is executed, as described in [Policy Requirements](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#policy-requirements), the `signedBy` policy requires that there must exist at least one signature of this image can be verified by the public key ring provided by `keyPath` or `keyData` filed, so when get this policy, signature verification will be performed.
+After the matching is successful, the policy set under the corresponding scope is executed, as described in [Policy Requirements](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md#policy-requirements), the `signedBy` policy requires that there must exist at least one signature of this image can be verified with the configuration in it, in other words, when get this policy, signature verification will be performed.

+In order to flexibly support different signature schemes, we extend the `signedBy` policy, add a field called `scheme`.
+Currently, the allowed values of this field are as follows:

+- `simple`: Red Hat simple signing scheme.

+In the future, more signature schemes will be supported, and this field will have more allowed values.

 For the example of the policy file given above, the meaning of it is as follows:

 1. For images from the local file system, they are allowed to pull and run no matter there is a valid signature or not.

-2. For images from the `docker.io/my_private_registry` registry, there must exist at least one signature that can be verified by the keys in `keyData`.
+2. For images from the `docker.io/my_private_registry` registry, there must exist at least one signature under simple signing scheme that can be verified by the keys in `keyData`.

 3. For images from the `registry.access.redhat.com`,
-there must exist at least one signature that can be verified by the keys in `/etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release`.
+there must exist at least one signature under simple signing scheme that can be verified by the keys in `/etc/pki/rpm-gpg/RPM-GPG-KEY-redhat-release`.

 4. Reject all other images.